 An air-heat pump operates according to the similar principle as air-conditioning systems or refrigerators.
 Each of these devices features three circuits.
 1) A lower source – i.e. from where the pump absorbs heat, 2) A cooling circuit – i.e. a set of elements and devices, thanks to which heat is transferred from the lower source to the upper source, and 3) An upper source – a heating system, e.g. radiators, underfloor heating, usable warm water.

 The air-to-water heat pump’s principle of operation is very simple, and is based on 3 physical phenomena commonly occurring in everyday life: evaporation, compression, and condensation.
 During the process of evaporation (the evaporator), the refrigerant draws heat from the surroundings – in this case, the outside air.
 Please note that refrigerants are capable of evaporating at very-low temperatures (even at -20°C).
-After evaporation, the refrigerant has accumulated energy,
+After evaporation, the refrigerant has accumulated energy, but the temperature of gas is too low to transfer this energy directly to the heating system.

 The temperature of the gas in the cooling system must be raised in order to heat the building efficiently.
 The heat pump’s compressor is used for this purpose.
 During compression, the pressure and temperature of the gas increase.